wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 Wazuh role-based access control
 ===============================

 Wazuh RBAC allows access to Wazuh resources based on the roles and policies assigned to the users.
-It is an easy-to-use administration system that enables to manage users or entities’ permissions to the system resources.
+It is an easy-to-use administration system that enables to manage users' or entities' permissions to the system resources.
 To learn more, see the :ref:`Role-Based Access Control <api_rbac>` section.

 Learn how to create internal users and map them with Wazuh in the below sections.